Love, Sex, & Disabilities ft. Netflix, Bollywood, & Other Storytellers

 Privacy vs. High Support Needs

-There are two scenes in Margarita with a Straw which illustrate this brilliantly.
+There are two scenes in Margarita with a Straw that illustrate this brilliantly.
 The first is when Laila is being carried up a flight of stairs while in her wheelchair.
 She’s being lifted by men she doesn’t particularly know and the entire time the audience is made very aware of the obvious discomfort writ large on her face.
 The second is the palpably tense scene where Laila needs to use the restroom at a male friend’s house, compelling him to assist her in undressing and dressing.

 PwDs with high-support needs will regularly be in situations where their privacy may be compromised to allow their caretakers to do their jobs.
 I found this to be a common occurrence after my trip to a special school in Nagpur.
 The trustees had just purchased a specialised bus with a hydraulic lift to avoid exactly the situation Laila was in.
 “We wanted our girls to feel comfortable coming to school,” they said, “to be able to travel with dignity.”